videojs/video.js/docs/guides/faq.md

 ## Q: What media formats does video.js support?

-This depends on the formats supported by the browser's HTML5 video element, and the playback techs made available to video.js.
-For example, video.js 5 includes the Flash tech by default which enables the playback of FLV video where the Flash plugin is available.
+This depends on the formats supported by the browser's HTML5 video element, and the playback techs/plugins made available to video.js.
 For more information on media formats see the [troubleshooting guide][troubleshooting].

 ## Q: How to I autoplay the video?